 For them, it was their first live recording experience.
 They stepped forward with curiosity, courage and trust, and they did beautifully.
 Seeing them in action filled me with joy and pride.
 It reminded me that leadership is not about doing things alone, but about creating the conditions for others to grow and shine.
 Célia and I wanted to share not just the techniques of visual thinking, but also the confidence to use them.
 And that’s exactly what happened.

+I deeply believe that visual thinking belongs to everyone as a tool for reflection, communication and collective sense-making.
 To the five visual thinkers who joined me that day: thank you.
 You made the invisible visible and you made me proud.

 If you are a member of the European institutions and also want to learn the basics of sketchnoting, search for “StartSketch” on EU Learn, our training platform.